peterchettiar/LLMZoomcamp_2024/Module-3-vector-databases/README.md

 Relevant documents: doc4
 ```

-> Note: Typically, for each query there are multiple documents but for the sake of simplicity above is a query-document pair.
+> Note: Typically, for each query, there are multiple documents but for the sake of simplicity above is a query-document pair.

 **Preparing the documents**